mhvue/Book-Sleuth/README.md

 * Have email functionality so users can email list of saved books
 * Update ReadMe -out of date as of 10/18/20
 * Troubleshoot font color change once book added back to Search Results
+* Fix bug with deleting Saved bestsellers as it deletes all bestsellers in saved, no a specific book

 ## Inspiration:
 This project  was inspired by a team that loves to read.
 We wanted a simple and fast way to find books to read in fast pace life.